-On the way from Czech Republic to Hungary
+On the way from the Czech Republic to Hungary

 On Sunday morning we woke up refreshed and ready to continue.
 In the morning the girls played in the playground, then we ate breakfast and packed everything into the car.

-We were ahead of the route through Austria towards Hungary.
+We had the route through Austria ahead of us towards Hungary.
 The road led through rural areas away from the highway.
-We drove through the artifical lake on the Dyja River, where a narrow road leads through the middle of it.
+We drove across the artificial lake on the Dyje River, where a narrow road leads through the middle of it.
 The route continued through almost deserted Austria.
 We were surprised because Sunday in Austria is a day off from work and no one was visible on the streets.
 We were traveling along the Austrian-Slovak border to the south.
-At some point a huge bridge appeared in front of us – it was bridge on the Danube River – it’s impressive.
+At some point a huge bridge appeared in front of us – it was a bridge over the Danube River – it’s impressive.
 We crossed the Austrian-Hungarian border in Pamhagen.
-The trip was quick, because all these countries are in the Schengen area.
+The crossing was quick, since all these countries are in the Schengen area.

 After entering the territory of Hungary, the world came alive.
 There were people walking again, and more cars on the streets.

 Our destination that day was the famous Lake Balaton.
-We wanted to visit the ruins of the Szigliget castle, which is located on a hill on the northern shore of the lake.
+We wanted to visit the ruins of Szigliget Castle, which is located on a hill on the northern shore of the lake.

 Visiting the Szigliget castle

 We stopped at a free car park under the castle and went sightseeing.
-At the beginning it was necessary to climb the steep mountain, where we saw that there are two parking lots.
+First, we had to climb the steep hill, where we saw that there are two parking lots.
 It happens.
 At the top of the mountain there was a restaurant and castle ruins.

 We bought tickets at the ticket office and entered the area.
 The tickets were very affordable.
-During the walk among the ruins, we could learn how life in the castle once was.
-In the rooms there were exhibitions referring to the function of the room in the past.
+Walking among the ruins, we could learn what life in the castle was once like.
+In the rooms there were exhibits relating to the room’s original function.
 And so we visited: blacksmith’s room, bakery and archer’s workshop.

-Apparently, sometimes at the Szigliget castle you can see shows of knightly arts and crafts – unfortunately during our visit there were no attractions.
+Apparently, sometimes at the Szigliget castle you can see displays of medieval arts and crafts – unfortunately during our visit there were no events.
 In addition to exploring the rooms, you could also climb the high walls, from which there was an amazing view of the entire area.
 From above, we saw Lake Balaton and the surrounding vineyards.
 Watch our video:

 You can find more information about the castle on the castle’s website